-This article begins with an description of VDAs and the available VDA installers.
-The rest of the article describes the steps in the VDA installation wizard.
+This article begins with a description of VDAs and the available VDA installers.
+The remainder of the article describes the steps in the VDA installation wizard.
 Command-line equivalents are provided.
 For details, see Install VDAs using the command line.

 - Analytics collection: Analytics are collected automatically when you install (or upgrade) components.
 By default, that data is uploaded to Citrix automatically when the installation completes.
 Also, when you install components, you are automatically enrolled in the Citrix Customer Experience Improvement Program (CEIP), which uploads anonymous data.
-For information about these programs, see the relevant VDA information in Citrix Insight Services.
+For information about these programs, see Citrix Insight Services.

 - Citrix Workspace app: Citrix Workspace app for Windows is not installed by default when you install a VDA.
 You or your users can download and install (and upgrade) Citrix Workspace app for Windows and other Citrix Workspace apps from the Citrix website.
 Alternatively, you can make those Citrix Workspace apps available from the Workspace or a StoreFront server.

 - Print Spooler Service: The Print Spooler Service is enabled by default on supported Windows Servers.
 If you disable this service, you cannot successfully install a VDA for Server OS, so ensure that this service is enabled before installing a VDA.

 Microsoft Media Foundation: Most supported Windows editions come with Media Foundation already installed.
 If the machine on which you’re installing a VDA does not have Microsoft Media Foundation (such as N editions), several multimedia features will not be installed and will not work.
 You can acknowledge the limitation, or end the VDA installation and restart it later, after installing Media Foundation.
 In the graphical interface, this choice is presented in a message.
 In the command line, you can use the